-The National Institutes of Health Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines) outlines practices for work involving recombinant DNA (rDNA) molecules, synthetic nucleic acids, and organisms and viruses that contain recombinant DNA.
+The National Institutes of Health Guidelines for Research Involving Recombinant of Synthetic Nucleic Acid Molecules (NIH Guidelines) outlines practices for work involving recombinant/synthetic nucleic acid (e.g., rDNA) molecules, synthetic nucleic acids, and organisms and viruses that contain recombinant/synthetic nucleic acid.
 The NIH Guidelines also provides information about determining risk assessment, containment, work practices, and facility design.
 The NIH Guidelines indicate that the ultimate responsibility for handling of transgenic or genetically modified plants and plant-associated organisms lies with the PI and other persons who manage any aspect of the research.
 Compliance with the NIH Guidelines is a condition of funding for the entire institution.

 Specific regulations for research involving modified whole plants can be found in sections III-D-5 and III-E-2 of the NIH Guidelines.
-Appendix P of the NIH Guidelines "Physical and Biological Containment for Recombinant DNA Research Involving Plants" outlines the physical and biological containment practices that must be employed for greenhouse research at the four plant biosafety levels (BL-P), BL1-P through BL4-P (Appendix A).
+Appendix L of the NIH Guidelines "Physical and Biological Containment for Recombinant/synthetic nucleic acid Research Involving Plants" outlines the physical and biological containment practices that must be employed for greenhouse research at the four plant biosafety levels (BL-P), BL1-P through BL4-P.